Bridging the Gap Between Target Networks and Functional Regularization: Experiments

 We recover the classical divergence example for TD(0)~\citep{tsitsiklis1996feature, van2018deep}: if $\phi(s_1) > \phi(s_0) > 0$ and the behavior distribution $d(s_0)$ is close to 1, the point ($d(s_0), \varphi(\Phi)$) in polar coordinates lies in the large upper red region of Figure~\ref{fig:circle_td}, thus TD(0) will diverge.

-As proved in Proposition~\ref{prop:conv_fr}, the convergence domain of FR VI is similar to the one of TD(0).
-Interestingly, and as shown in Corollary~\ref{corollary:stability}, Target Network Value Iteration may diverge in regions where FR VI does not.
-For example, in Figure~\ref{fig:circle_tn} we see two smaller (symmetric) additional divergence regions (red) in the lower right and upper left regions of the disk for $d(s_0)$ close to $1$.
+\looseness=-1 As proved in Proposition~\ref{prop:conv_fr}, the convergence domain of TD(0) with FR is similar to the one of TD(0).
+Interestingly, and as shown in~\Cref{theorem:TN_divergence}, TD(0) with TN may diverge in regions where TD(0) with FR does not.
+For example, in Figure~\ref{fig:circle_tn} we see four smaller (symmetric) additional divergence regions (red) in the lower right and upper left regions of the disk for $d(s_0)$ close to $1$ and two symmetric ones near the center of the disk.
+This can happen when $\Phi^\top D P^\pi\Phi$ which appears in the implicit regularization of TN has negative eigenvalues.

+\looseness=-1 \textbf{Impact of ``Off-Policyness'':} As previously reported by \citet{kolter2011fixed} and \citet{scherrer2010should}, we also observe that when the data collection is on-policy (black circle of radius $\tfrac{1}{2}$) for every method and every discount factor $\gamma$ the method does not diverge.
+However as we move away from the on policy stationary distribution (increasing or decreasing the radius) the methods have divergence zones.